Skip to main content

 Business culture

 Morocco is quieter in July, August and the month of Ramadan.
-Business will still continue, but with shorter office hours.
+Business continues, but with shorter office hours.

 Risks